Laura Lashes Cuba, Expected To Become Hurricane By US Landfall - UrduPoint

 Laura Lashes Cuba, Expected To Become Hurricane By US Landfall

-Havana, (UrduPoint / Pakistan Point News - 24th Aug, 2020 ) :Tropical Storm Laura brushed Cuba's southern coast Monday on its way to the United States, where officials predicted it would worsen to a hurricane ahead of its landfall after leaving 13 people dead as it ripped through the Caribbean.
+Havana, (UrduPoint / Pakistan Point News - 25th Aug, 2020 ) :Tropical Storm Laura pounded Cuba with heavy rains Monday as it barrelled toward the US, where forecasters predicted it would strengthen to a hurricane after leaving 24 people dead and a swath of destruction in the Caribbean.

-"Gradual strengthening is expected, and Laura is forecast to become a hurricane by early Tuesday," the US National Hurricane Center said, predicting it would make landfall in the US state of Louisiana later in the week.
+"Strengthening is expected when the storm moves over the Gulf of Mexico, and Laura is forecast to become a hurricane by late Tuesday," the US National Hurricane Center said, predicting it would make landfall in the US state of Louisiana later in the week.

-Meanwhile Storm Marco -- also headed to the Gulf of Mexico -- was downgraded from a hurricane overnight and was forecast to approach the coast of Louisiana later Monday, weakening to a tropical depression on Tuesday.
+Meanwhile Tropical Storm Marco -- which also churned through the Gulf of Mexico -- was downgraded from a hurricane overnight and was forecast to hit Louisiana later Monday, weakening to a tropical depression on Tuesday.

 Marco's weakening winds have at least spared the Gulf what would have been twin hurricanes, unprecedented since records began 150 years ago.

-Laura tracked westwards along the southern coast of Cuba on Monday, unleashing heavy rain and coastal flooding.
+Laura was moving fast across Cuba at 20 miles (32 kilometers) per hour on Monday, unleashing heavy rain and coastal flooding.

-Winds gusting to 146 kilometers (90 miles) an hour hit the east of the island in the early hours, and waves of more than three meters (10 feet) battered the Maisi area of Guantanamo province.
+Winds gusting up to 65 miles per hour were reported in Havana, and waves of more than three meters (10 feet) battered the Maisi area of Guantanamo province.

-Cuban authorities had evacuated at least 160,000 people as a precaution in the provinces of Guantanamo, Santiago de Cuba, Granma and Camaguey.
+Cuban authorities had evacuated at least 160,000 people in the provinces of Guantanamo, Santiago de Cuba, Granma and Camaguey.

-Laura was expected to pass near the capital Havana on Monday afternoon before heading out to sea at dawn Tuesday.
+"The center of Laura will move away from Cuba and over the southeastern Gulf of Mexico overnight (Monday)," the NHC said.

-"The center of Laura will move over the Caribbean Sea just offshore of the southern coast of Cuba this afternoon, cross western Cuba this evening, and move into the southeastern Gulf of Mexico overnight," the NHC said.
+"Laura is then forecast to move over the central and northwestern Gulf of Mexico Tuesday night and Wednesday.

 Energy companies suspended some oil and natural gas production in the Gulf as the weather deteriorated.